ethpandaops/ethereum-package/README.md

 # Parameters if MEV is used
 mev_params:
-  # The image to use for MEV boot relay
+  # The image to use for MEV boost relay
   mev_relay_image: flashbots/mev-boost-relay
   # The image to use for the builder
   mev_builder_image: ethpandaops/flashbots-builder:main